 The article, “Adoption Agencies in Florida” provides links to all of the options families in Florida may want to consider as you decide what type of adoption will work best for your situation.
 Additionally, Adoption.com’s photolisting for the state of Florida is just one resource for you to get acquainted with the thousands of children who are cleared for Adoption in Florida.

-Additionally, you will want to prepare your home to ensure it’s move-in ready and has been modified, if necessary, to accommodate any special needs your foster child may have.
-Moving into a new home and a new family can be a traumatic experience, try and make your foster child’s environment warm and welcoming by doing your homework in advance to get to know some of his/her likes and dislikes—from favorite colors to favorite toys to having some favorite music and shows on hand.
+An Adoption.com article offers this advice on the post-placement period for fostering, “You will want to prepare your home to ensure it’s move-in ready and has been modified, if necessary, to accommodate any special needs your foster child may have.
+Moving into a new home and a new family can be a traumatic experience, try and make your foster child’s environment warm and welcoming by doing your homework in advance to get to know some of his/her likes and dislikes—from favorite colors to favorite toys to having some favorite music and shows on hand. …You should make sure to work with your caseworker and your foster child’s educational providers—especially if they will be transferring to a new district.
+Planning ahead will help to make the transition much easier.”

 Fostering children is not a paid position, despite the oftentimes presented misinterpretation that foster families “get paid” to foster the children they take in.
 Rather, in most cases, foster parents can expect to receive a modest stipend to help cover the costs associated with caring for children.
 While the system is set up to help foster families to be able to take care of the children in their care, it should be noted that the stipend may not cover all costs associated with caring for a child.